RedisInsight/RedisInsight/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots** (Paste or drag-and-drop a screenshot or a link to a recording)

-**Additional context** (Operating system, version of RedisInsight, Redis database version, Redis module version, database type, connection type, any other information)
+**Additional context** (Operating system, version of RedisInsight, Redis database version, Redis module version, database type, connection type, logs, or any other information)